 As our population ages, more and more people are turning to local Akron, Ohio nursing homes to get the assistance that they need for themselves or their loved ones.
 When choosing a Nursing Home or extended care facility, there is the expectation that compassionate and competent care will be rendered.
-Unfortunately, there are often many problems and insufficiencies in many of these facilities, and as a result, serious harm or neglect may result.
+Unfortunately, there are often many problems and insufficiencies in many of these facilities, and as a result, serious harm or neglect may occur.

-Falls and injuries are all too common occurrences in Nursing Homes and can have devastating effects.
+Falls and injuries are all too common in Nursing Homes and can have devastating effects.
 At times these falls are unavoidable, but many times they could have and should have been prevented.

 • Understaffing: failure of the staff to supervise, respond to call lights in a prompt manner, or meet the needs and demands of numerous patients with insufficient number of staff.